Can Bilingualism Help Prevent Alzheimer’s Early Onset?

 Imagine you could delay Alzheimer’s disease for up to five years simply by learning a language.
 This is exactly what an eclectic group of researchers is telling us we can do.

 In May 2020, professor John Grundy (Iowa State University), and professors John Anderson and Kornelia Hawrylewicz (York University, Canada) co-wrote a paper based on extensive research called “Does Bilingualism Protect Against Dementia?”.
-In the study, the experts reviewed factors such as intelligence, educational background, and socioeconomic factors among patients with dementia to determine which had the most salient effect when it came to delaying the onset of Alzheimer’s disease.
+In the study, the experts reviewed factors such as intelligence, educational background, and socioeconomic factors among patients with dementia.
+Then, they tried to determine which had the most salient effect when it came to delaying the onset of Alzheimer’s disease.

 According to their findings, the only factor that was consistent in slowing down the disease was bilingualism.

 Does this mean that speaking foreign languages is a way to prevent Alzheimer’s disease altogether?
 Not exactly.
-What Grundy and his investigative team found out is that people who are fluent in at least one foreign language can halt Alzheimer’s symptoms for years because second language knowledge and frequent use act as a cognitive reserve that protects the brain.
+What Grundy and his investigative team found out was amazing.
+Apparently, people who are fluent in at least one foreign language can halt Alzheimer’s symptoms for years.
+This is because second language knowledge and frequent use act as a cognitive reserve that protects the brain.

-While the disease eventually affects every patient in more or less the same way regardless of their linguistic abilities, the experts say, there is a marked tendency among bilinguals to be able to deter the symptoms for longer.
+The disease may eventually affect every patient in more or less the same way.
+But, according to experts, there is a marked tendency among bilinguals to be able to deter the symptoms for longer.

 The Science Behind the Results

-Bilingualism, when it comes to mental health in general and the prevention of Alzheimer’s disease in particular, acts as a sort of memory bank.
-Just like working out consistently throughout your life can make your body stronger and delay your body’s natural ageing process, the mental activity involved in conscious language learning fortifies and re-codifies the brain’s cells and circuits, helping you fight off early signs of dementia and strengthening your cognitive power in general.
+Bilingualism, when it comes to mental health, acts as a sort of memory bank.
+Just like working out consistently throughout your life can delay your body’s natural ageing process.
+The mental activity involved in conscious language learning fortifies and re-codifies the brain’s cells and circuits, helping you fight off early signs of dementia and strengthening your cognitive power in general.

-This is because the mental ‘workout’ provided by bilingualism cause changes in the brain that allow bilinguals to rely on the subcortical and posterior areas of their brain when they process information.
+This is because the mental ‘workout’ provided by bilingualism cause changes in the brain.
+These changes allow bilinguals to rely on the subcortical and posterior areas of their brain when they process information.
+Amazing, right?

 This ‘ability’, of course, is an unconscious one.
-If there was a switch, monolingual people would surely want to switch it too, as their brains wouldn’t have to depend on the more pressed frontal circuits.
+If there was a switch, monolingual people would surely want to switch it too!
+That way, their brains wouldn’t have to depend on the more pressed frontal circuits.

 A Well-Grounded Conclusion